Dark side of Bollywood: Racism exists in Hindi film industry

-Be it off-screen or onscreen, Bollywood has an ugly belly that hides innumerable tales of racial prejudice.
+Be it off-screen or onscreen, B-Town has an underbelly that hides innumerable tales of racial prejudice.
 Be it comments or film dialogues, racism has raised its ugly head time and again

 Calling Nawazuddin Siddiqui an average actor, Rishi Kapoor recently had said, “You (Siddiqui) haven’t done it (running around trees) in your life; neither will you get a chance to do it.
 And you aren’t capable of doing it either.
 You don’t have the image; you don’t have the talent.”
 Clearly, Kapoor was alluding to Siddiqui’s unconventional looks.

 Rishi Kapoor recently lashed out against Nawazuddin Siddiqui stating that the latter was not capable of running around trees in his films

 In a country obsessed with fair skin, it is perhaps no wonder that Bollywood has still not managed to steer away from racism.
 Time and again, dusky actresses — and actors too — in Bollywood have faced the brunt of this racism, even though internationally, dark-skinned celebrities have done well for themselves.
 Be it comments, lyrics of songs or dialogues in films, racism has raised its ugly head in Bollywood on several occasions and it continues to do so.

 Bipasha Basu was apparently referred to as 'kali billi' (black cat) by fellow actress, Kareena Kapoor.
 Pic/Pradeep Dhivar

 One instance would be when Kareena Kapoor apparently described Bipasha Basu as a ‘kali billi’ (black cat), referring to Basu’s dusky complexion.
 The comment raked up a controversy with Basu refusing to make any comments on the same.

 In the past too, there have been many cases where racism was evident.
 The late Smita Patil, touted as one of the finest actresses in the industry, faced it too.